 2. Build Above the Garage

 The garage is another place you can convert, but we understand you may use the space for your vehicle.
 In that case, build above the garage.
 You will already save on costs as the flooring is already there.
-You can easily add a playroom, guest room or create an accessory dwelling unit above your garage.
+You can easily add a playroom, guest room, or ADU above your garage.

 There are many ways of reducing costs when building above your garage.
 Installing more windows will reduce the cost of the walls.
 You could consider a more affordable material such as aluminum siding too.
 These materials are easily accessible and will more likely fit your budget.